genecoding/Stanford-CS224N-NLP-with-Deep-Learning-Spring2024/a4/README.md

   # without pretraining
   Correct: 9.0 out of 500.0: 1.7999999999999998%

-  # with pretraining, vinilla position embeddings
+  # with pretraining, vanilla position embeddings
   Correct: 115.0 out of 500.0: 23.0%

   # with pretraining, RoPE